5egeneral/compendium/_notes/20210528-Improvised Maneuvers.md

 ## **Appropriate Tools**

-Certain weapons are more suited to improvised manoeuvres, letting you add your choice of your Strength or Dexterity modifier to your Improvised Manoeuvre save DC.
-In addition, depending on your weapon, you may attempt a manoeuvre not on the list above.
+Certain weapons are more suited to improvised manoeuvres, letting you add your choice of your Strength or Dexterity modifier to the save DC of one corresponding manoeuvre.
+In addition, depending on your weapon, you may attempt a manoeuvre which isn't in the list above.

 | Weapon    | Maneuver               |
 | --------- | ---------------------- |